Oujda Oriental, Morocco Travel Guide

 Oujda has options for various budgets, from frugal backpacking to more luxurious experiences.

 The official currency of Morocco is the Moroccan Dirham (MAD).
 It is a closed currency, meaning it cannot be legally imported or exported.
 You will exchange your currency upon arrival in Morocco.
 Exchange rates fluctuate; as a general guide, expect approximately ONE AMERICAN dollar to equal 10 MAD, and 1 EUR to equal 10.8 MAD.
-Always confirm the latest rates upon arrival.
+Always verify the latest rates upon arrival.

 AirHelp can help with flight compensation.